7:50 Registration and Continental Breakfast

 Grace S. Pennerat

 Grace S. Pennerat an associate in the Education Law Section at Poyner Spruill LLP in Raleigh.
 She regularly presides over routine and special board meetings and committee meetings for local boards of education.
 She also advises local boards of education, superintendents, and central office personnel regarding student, employee, and community matters.
+She is a Title IX investigator and decision-maker.

 Grace earned her B.A. in Political Science and Global Studies, with a Minor in Art History, from University of North Carolina at Chapel Hill and her J.D. from Wake Forest University School of Law.
 In law school, she served as the 2016-17 Student Bar Association President, a member of the Journal of Law of Policy, and an active participant in the Pro Bono Project.
+In 2022, Grace earned a master's in Higher Education Administration and a certificate in College and University Teaching from Appalachian State University.

 Click here for more information about Grace.